Any field is eligible (Exact and life Sciences, Medicine, Humanities and Social Sciences).

 Far from being simple grant holders, Chateaubriand Fellows benefit from the advantages available to French students: social security, access to university restaurants, lodgings on campus and more.
 Moreover, Chateaubriand Fellows are advised and helped by the French Consulate to obtain information about the conditions of entry and their stay in France.

 Israeli scientists, who are currently studying for a Ph.D. or who have completed their Ph.D., may qualify for a Fellowship from the French Government to conduct research in France.
 Any field is eligible (Exact and life Sciences, Medicine, Humanities and Social Sciences).
 The research will be carried out in a French University, a School of Engineering or a Public Research Laboratory.
 The most important criterion of selection are excellent academic background of the candidate, scientific quality of the project, scientific quality of the host team, interest of the project for the French-Israeli scientific cooperation over the long term.
 The jury is composed of Israeli and/or French university professors under the chairmanship of the Scientific Attaché.

 Chateaubriand fellowships in a few figures

 - 1060€ per month for PhD student - for a period of 12 months

-- 12 months – Health insurance provided by Campus France (French organization which takes care of your travel, your stay and your allowance)
+- Health insurance is provided by Campus France (French organization which takes care of your stay in France and your allowance)

 - All disciplines are eligible: Exact sciences, life sciences, medicine, humanities and social sciences.